phitter-hub/docs-phitter-kernel/docs/documentation/simulation/queue_simulation/queue_confidence_interval.md

 This method will return two things: `probabilities` and `metrics` with confidence interval.

-If you want to use this method you should do the following:
+To use this method you should do the following:

 ```python
 # Calculate confidence interval for metrics and probabilities